-For Just $5, You Can Make This Webbed Wreath for Halloween
+For Just $5, You Can Make This Spider Web Wreath for Halloween

 Create this quick and easy Halloween wreath with materials found in your backyard.
 Add spookiness with stretched spider web and crawly plastic spiders.

 This spooky spider-inspired look is an easy way to decorate for Halloween on a budget.
-Instead of letting sticks clutter your yard, collect and arrange them into a fun Halloween wreath idea that costs less than $5 to make.
+Instead of letting sticks clutter your yard, collect and arrange them into a fun Halloween wreath idea that's so inexpensive to make.
 We used cut sticks, faux spider webs, and plastic spiders to add texture to the wreath.
 This DIY Halloween decoration uses leftover cardboard from around your house to craft an inexpensive wreath base.
 Finish your handmade wreath with a piece of black ribbon and hang it on your front door with a removable hook—it's the perfect way to welcome trick-or-treaters!

 How to Make a Spooky Halloween Wreath